Skwigly Online Animation Magazine Search

 Co-authors Imogen Sutton and Richard Williams

-The book is a magnificent thing to hold on your hands, lavishly designed with plenty of photos and artefacts from the directors long career. and sits beautifully next to your copy of The Animators Survival Kit.
-The welcoming, accessible writing and characterful tone of Williams and Sutton should make this book a quick read that anyone.
-Like it’s companion piece you will want to revisit this book over and over again.
+The book is a magnificent thing to hold in your hands, lavishly designed with plenty of photos and artefacts from the director’s long career. and sits beautifully next to your copy of The Animators Survival Kit.
+The welcoming, accessible writing and characterful tone of Williams and Sutton should make this book a quick read for anyone.
+Like it’s companion piece, you will want to revisit this book over and over again.

-Adventures in Animation: How I Learned Who I Learned From and What I Did with It is out now.
+Adventures in Animation: How I Learned Who I Learned From and What I Did with It is out now, and available from Amazon here.

 Co-author Imogen Sutton is speaking at Manchester Animation Festival 2024 (10-14 November) and will be signing copies of the book as well as introducing a rare screening of The Thief and the Cobbler, A Moment in Time